-American Literature: A World View by W. Willis The Oxford Book of English Verse The Oxford Book of American Verse Emily Dickinson's Poetry: Stairway of Surprise by Charles R Anderson Heinemann) Emily Dickinson's Reading: 1836-1886 by Jack L. Capps (Harvard Univ.
-Press) Twentieth Century Views on Emily Dickinson

-- The Poetry of Robert Frost: Constellations of Intention by Reuben A. Brower (OUP) - Robert Frost by Philip L. Gerber (College of University Press: New Haven, Conn) - Robert Frost and New England: The Poet as Regionalist by John C. Kemp (Princeton Univ.
-Press: New Jersey) - Wallace Stevens by Lucy Beckett (Cambridge Univ.
-Press) - Twentieth Century Views on Wallace Stevens - Romantics, Rabels and reactionaries: English Literature and its background 1760-1830 by Marilyn Butler - Modern English Poetry : From Hardy to Hughes by J.Lucas - The Making of the Reader : Language and Subjectivity in Modern - American, British and Irish Poetry by D.Trotter - Alexander Pope : An Eighteenth Century Women's Reader by Claudia & Thomas - Critics on Pope.
+American Literature: A World View by W. Willis The Oxford Book of English Verse The Oxford Book of American Verse Emily Dickinson's Poetry: Stairway of Surprise by Charles R. Anderson (Heinemann) Emily Dickinson's Reading: 1836-1886 by Jack L. Capps (Harvard Univ.
+Press) Twentieth Century Views on Emily Dickinson The Poetry of Robert Frost: Constellations of Intention by Reuben A. Brower (OUP) Robert Frost by Philip L. Gerber (College of University Press: New Haven, Conn) Robert Frost and New England: The Poet as Regionalist by John C. Kemp (Princeton Univ.
+Press: New Jersey) Wallace Stevens by Lucy Beckett (Cambridge Univ.
+Press) Twentieth Century Views on Wallace Stevens Romantics, Rebels and Reactionaries: English Literature and its background 1760-1830 by Marilyn Butler Modern English Poetry: From Hardy to Hughes by J.Lucas The Making of the Reader: Language and Subjectivity in Modern American, British and Irish Poetry by D.Trotter Alexander Pope: An Eighteenth Century Women's Reader by Claudia & Thomas Critics on Pope.
 Ed.
-Judith O'Neill - English Poetry of the Romantic Period: 1789-1830 by J.R.
-Watson - A Hand book of Literary Terms by M.H.
-Abrams - A Glossary of Literary Terms by Cuddon (Penguin)? - Guide to American (P) Ltd.) Walt Whitman by James T. Callow and Robert J. Reilly (Barnes & Noble Books)
+Judith O'Neill English Poetry of the Romantic Period: 1789-1830 by J.R.
+Watson A Hand book of Literary Terms by M.H.
+Abrams A Glossary of Literary Terms by W. J. Cuddon (Penguin) Guide to Walt Whitman by James T. Callow and Robert J. Reilly (Barnes & Noble Books) B. A. I Semester -1 Session 2012-13 Course-II Introduction to Fiction and Related Literary Terms Scheme of Examination:

-Semester -1

-Course-II Introduction to Fiction and Related Literary Terms
+Max Marks 100

+Theory 80

-Max Marks 100 Theory 80 Internal Assessment 20 Time:3 hours
+Internal Assessment 20

+Time 3 hours

+Unit I

 Aspects of Fiction:

 Meaning and Types of Fiction, Story, Plot, Point of view, Character, Setting, Tone and Style, Theme, Symbols, Narrative Technique, Prophesy and Fantasy, Types of Characters, Rhythm

 Unit-II

 Other Related Literary Terms relevant to the texts prescribed in Unit III

 Unit-III

+Prescribed Texts: